JamesClonk/JamesClonk.github.io/content/posts/wireguard-on-kubernetes.md

 ytt ...
 kapp ...
 ```
-And now we've got an Ad-blocker deployment up and running! 🥳
+And now we've got an DNS ad-blocker deployment up and running! 🥳

 ## Use it with your Android phone